wp-plugins/attachments/readme.txt

 4. Once assets have been attached, you can customize the title, caption, and order

 == Changelog ==

+= 1.5.3.1 =
+* PHP warning cleanup
+* Settings now respect Custom Post Types that are set to show_ui

 = 1.5.3 =
 * Added Polish translation, courtesy of Wiktor Maj